12 jobs for 9-year-olds so they can earn extra cash

 2. Dusting

-Dusting is another task your 9-year-old can do around the house to make money.
-Even though this is a relatively easy job, your child may need a little guidance at first to learn the right technique.
-You can choose whether you want them to use furniture polish or a dusting wand.
+Even though this is a relatively easy job, kids may need a little guidance at first to learn the right technique.
+For example, dust from top to bottom, and when to use furniture polish or a dusting wand.

 3. Laundry

-Laundry is another job your 9-year-old can be responsible for at home to earn extra pocket money.
-You’ll need to supervise them closely at first to ensure they are using the right settings — so you don’t end up bleeding colors or shrinking clothes.
+Laundry is a job your 9-year-old can do now to get a head start on important life skills.
+You’ll need to supervise them closely at first to ensure they use the right settings — so you don’t end up bleeding colors or shrinking clothes.

-If your child can’t reach the controls on the washer and dryer or they aren’t ready to handle laundry from start to finish, you can give them jobs like sorting, folding, and putting away instead.
+If your child can’t reach the controls on the washer and dryer or they’re not ready to handle laundry from start to finish, you can give them jobs like sorting, folding, and putting away instead.

 4. Yard work

-A 9-year-old isn’t ready to take on lawn mowing, as they shouldn’t use a push mower until they are 12 or a riding mower until they’re 16.
+A 9-year-old isn’t ready to take on lawn mowing.
+According to the American Academy of Pediatrics, kids shouldn't operate a push mower until they are at least 12 (or a riding mower until they’re 16).
 However, there’s still a lot of other yard work that younger kids can handle with your supervision.
 Some ideas include weeding the flower bed, planting flowers, potting other plants, watering, or raking leaves.

 5. Lemonade stand

-Help them purchase the supplies needed, such as lemons, sugar, cups, and bagged ice, and make the lemonade.
-Also, this is a great opportunity to teach them about the costs associated with being entrepreneurs by having them repay you for the supplies you helped them purchase from their revenue.
+Help them purchase the supplies, such as lemons, sugar, cups, and bagged ice, and make the lemonade.
+Also, this is a great opportunity to teach kids about the costs of running a business.
+You could even have them repay you for the supplies from their earnings.

-Make sure you have time to be out with them while they are running the stand, and check for any local laws and ordinances about operating the stand.
+Make sure you have time to be out with them while they run the stand, and check for any local laws and ordinances about operating.

 6. Car wash

-Once they are all set up, you can have them start with your cars and family members’ cars to get the hang of it.
-They can then start washing some of the neighbors’ cars to earn even more money.
-You can also have them pay you back for the supplies from their revenue so they start understanding the costs associated with having their own business.
+Once they’re all set up, you can have them start with your cars and family members’ vehicles to get the hang of it.
+Later, they can offer to wash neighbors’ cars to earn more money.
+You can also have them pay you back for the supplies from their revenue so they start to understand the costs associated with running a business.

 7. T-Shirt design

 Does your child have an artistic and creative side?
 They can use these skills to design T-shirts.
 Then, you can help them sell the shirts on sites like Etsy or Amazon.
 (You’ll need to set up the accounts due to age restrictions.)
-With on-demand T-shirt printing services, there won’t be the upfront expense of stocking inventory because shirts will be printed and shipped as they are ordered.
+Consider starting with on-demand T-shirt printing services to avoid the upfront expense of stocking inventory; print and ship shirts as they’re ordered.

 8. Baking